Numero1729/Plotly-Dash-Dashboard/README.md

 5. Finally run the index.py file.
 You will finally get a browser link where you can see your dashboard.

 The doc file contains a detailed research on the Topic: Ott Platforms on which this dashboard was made on.

+I hope this project helps you in getting the basic understanding on how to built a simple dashboard using plotly dash.